 Black feminist researcher Kimberlé Williams Crenshaw first proposed the concept of intersectionality in 1989 by to represent the many different layers of social stratification that can combine to disadvantage people.
 This includes factors like race, sexual orientation, social class, age, disability, and gender.
 Expanding on this concept, sociologist Patricia Hill Collins described the intersectional points as the matrix of domination, with vectors of oppression and privilege.

-I think intersectionality is useful to consider in general and also with respect to mental illness and stigma, and it helps to explain the diversity of our experiences.
+In terms of mental illness and stigma, intersectionality helps to explain the diversity of our experiences.

 Recognizing the effects of discrimination

 I’ve written before about the intersection of race and mental illness.
 Certain racial/cultural groups have negative beliefs about members within the group having mental illness and accessing mental healthcare.
 On top of that, people of racial minorities who have mental illness face racism from outsiders on top of that.
 The discrimination people experience related to one element of their identity can never truly be separated from other stigmatized pieces of their identity.

 Those of us with mental illness will sometimes cross paths with police as a result of our illness.
-That’s likely to be a very different situation for me as a Canadian white woman than it would be for an American black man.
-Imagine if I were to try for “suicide by cop”, and a black man in Ferguson, Missouri did the same thing.
+That’s likely to be a very different situation for me as a Canadian white woman than for an American Black man.
+Imagine if I were to try for “suicide by cop” and a Black man in Ferguson, Missouri did the same thing.
 Who’s more likely to “succeed”?

 Discrimination in the workplace isn’t supposed to happen, but it does.
-It seems only reasonable to suspect that the more social strikes against you, the more likely it will be for employers to discriminate.
+It seems only reasonable to suspect that the more social strikes against you, the more likely it is that employers will discriminate.

 There is a difference in the mental health care that’s available to people of higher vs. lower socioeconomic status.
 This is even more pronounced in countries where there isn’t public healthcare; however, even in Canada, publicly funded psychotherapy is only available to a very small set of people.